CPSC-1012/Spring-2024-Assignments/Assignment-03/README.md

 __Submission requirements:__ On or before the deadline, commit a .Net Core 8 Visual Studio 2022 project to the GitHub repository. __You must commit and push to the classroom repository supplied for the assignment__; do not create your own repository.
 It is your responsibility to ensure that your work is in the correct repository. ___Work not in the repository will not be graded___.

 ## Context
-A friend of yours sells has a small business with up to 25 employees, depending on the time of year.
+A friend of yours has a small business with up to 25 employees, depending on the time of year.
 They need help building a sound financial system to create weekly pay slips.
 They shared with you that it would be nice to have a program that could produce such a system.
 After hearing about their plight, you offer your expertise to help them by building a program to help them out.
 It should be simple enough ...

 ### Requirements